 MTA Headquarters - To date, all expired bargaining agreements at MTA Headquarters have been settled.
-A 60 month agreement expiring December 31, 2019 was reached with the Transportation Communications Union Local 982 representing information technology workers from various agencies that were recently consolidated as an MTA Headquarters department.
+A 60-month agreement expiring December 31, 2019 was reached with the Transportation Communications Union Local 982 representing information technology workers from various agencies that were recently consolidated as an MTA Headquarters department.
 The agreement is consistent with other HQ bargaining unit agreements.
 The Transport Workers Union, Local 100 has also recently won the right to represent former non-represented MaBSTOA employees who were part of the IT Consolidation.
 Negotiations on an agreement for that bargaining unit have not yet begun.
 Pursuant to the Taylor Law, until a collective bargaining agreement is reached, terms and conditions of employment remain status quo.
-Finally MTA HQ is in discussions with the TCU over titles affected by a newly forming consolidated Procurement Department which will handle non-core procurements for all MTA agencies.
+Finally, MTA HQ is in discussions with the TCU over titles affected by a newly forming consolidated Procurement Department that will handle non-core procurements for all MTA agencies.

 MTA New York City Transit Authority/Manhattan and Bronx Surface Transit Operating Authority - The Transport Workers Union, Local 100 has recently won the right to represent non-represented MaBSTOA employees in certain computer titles.
 Negotiations on an agreement for that bargaining unit have not yet begun.
 Pursuant to the Taylor Law, until a collective bargaining agreement is reached, terms and conditions of employment remain status quo.
-NYCT is currently in negotiations with the Doctor's Counsel, representing 17 physicians and Deputy Medical Directors.
+MTA New York City Transit and the Doctors' Council signed an agreement on June 8, 2016.
+It runs from November 1, 2010 through May 31, 2018.
+The agreement is consistent with the bargaining pattern.
+The Doctor's Council represents 17 physicians and Deputy Medical Directors.
+The contract is pending Board approval.